 In 2011 Kate earned her MA at NYU, and wrote her thesis focusing on teaching techniques that promote and develop complex thinking skills.
 Interconnections, complexities, webs of associations, and thinking in systems are difficult but essential skills and concepts in a changing world.
 Her research showed that collaborative real-life work, using models and simulations, and allowing for trial & error and discovery, contributes to students’ development of complex thinking skills and understanding.
 She did research for the Cary Institute of Ecosystem Studies, where she worked on the Changing Hudson Project, creating and testing curriculum focused on climate change using animated simulations.
 She is an experienced homeschooler, having supervised several students (her own and tutored students) through the process of applying for and being accepted at colleges of their choice.
 Kate believes strongly in the power of play, in the process of discovery, and in students’ strong participation in defining their own learning plan and goals.
 She is well-informed in the areas of use of technological learning tools, current research into cognitive development and science of the brain, and the new vision of 21st Century learning.

-Gaye Sable, crafts, math and science instructor & School Registrar
+Gaye Sable, Co-Founder, crafts, math and science instructor & School Registrar

 Gaye has a background in science, math and technical writing.
 She became involved in teaching through the many hand-craft organizations she participates in, sharing her expertise in the finest details of quilt craft and the complex computer-aided technology of the 21st century sewing machine.
 She has been a pioneer in the emergent movement of do it yourself makers whose ecological commitment extends to re-using, re-purposing, and artistically reimagining every sort of source material.
 Gaye has also been a key member of the Management team at Free Spirit Nature Camp.
 Gaye oversees Upper Level students’ math plans, and facilitate and tutor individuals and small groups in math.
 She also teaches science class and helps facilitate and supervise students’ independent learning in the Sciences.
 Gaye also leads our students in crafts, experiments and activities.

-Rebecca Carter, Resource Teacher and Physical Education Coordinator
+Rebecca Carter, Elementary Teacher, Physical Education Coordinator, and Medical Coordinator

 Bex comes to us with sixteen years of experience in children’s programming, outdoor education, coaching, nature and wilderness camp management, sports refereeing, games and character education, earned in school district, youth development and public and private social service programs in New York and Arizona.
 Her particular expertise is outdoor adventure, character Ed and team building programming, as well as experimental archeology, survival and wilderness first aid.
 She is a former EMT and highly experienced lifeguard.
 Rebecca will teach Physical Education and Character Education skills to Birch students.
 She is currently earning her Masters Degree in Special Education with a focus on primary grades.